aspose-note/Aspose.Note-Products/note/net/viewer/one/_index.md

     {{% blocks/products/pf/agp/content h2="About Aspose.Note for .NET API" %}}

  Aspose.Note API handles Microsoft OneNote file formats without Microsoft OneNote dependencies.
 One can easily load, create, modify and convert Microsoft OneNote files.
-Moreover, one can manipulate the elements of OneNote books, render text and images from OneNote file to different formats. вЂЋ
+Moreover, one can manipulate the elements of OneNote books, render text and images from OneNote file to different formats. ‎